billywongstuy/SoftDevFall-FP-ChenY_TitenskyJ_WongB_ZhangH/README.md

 As the poster, you can view all of your posts on your account page.
 From there, you can click on the posts to see if you received any edits or comments.
 You can also change your language preferences on your account page.

+### APIS

+Google Virtual Keyboard API: https://developers.google.com/virtual-keyboard/ Allows for keyboard switching to accommodate the use of multiple languages

 ### Bugs

 Currently malfunctions with quotes

 ### Last Words